• Home

 Most organisations do not have an AI problem.
 They have a structural problem that AI exposes.

 The pilots work.
 The technology performs.
-But when organisations attempt to scale, initiatives stall, accountability blurs, and the expected value fails to materialise.
+Yet when organisations attempt to scale, initiatives stall, accountability blurs, and the expected value fails to materialise.

 The constraint is almost never the algorithm.
 It is the operating model surrounding it: how decisions get made, how investment flows, how teams are structured, and how governance keeps pace with capability.